inomesh/Flack/README.md

 # Flack
 Flask is a clone version of Slack.
 This project uses SocketIO for transferring messages and LocalStorage for storing data.
+Also for storing some of the essentials i have used csv file for channels and user credentials.
+I know this isn't a good way of storing data but the main focus here is to store all the data Locally.

 #Programming Languages :